softwareconstruction240/softwareconstruction/instruction/websocket/websocket.md

 ## Creating a WebSocket Client Connection

 In order to initiate a WebSocket connection to a server from a client in Java you need a library that implements the `javax.websocket.WebSocketContainer` interface.
 In this course we use the `glassfish.tyrus` library to implement `WebSocketContainer`.

+> Install: org.glassfish.tyrus.bundles:tyrus-standalone-client:1.15

 Next, you then need to implement the `onOpen` method on the `javax.websocket.Endpoint` abstract class in order to create the class that will handle sending and receiving WebSocket messages.

 Now you are ready to create your connection by calling the `connectToServer` method on the container and providing a reference to an object for the class that extends the `Endpoint` class.
 This will return a `Session` object that you can use to send messages over your WebSocket connection.